Online evaluations in AI Configs

 Evaluations run asynchronously and respect your configured sampling rate.
 You can adjust sampling to balance cost and visibility.

-The following example shows how the built-in judges conceptually score a single response across the three evaluation dimensions:
+The following example shows a conceptual summary of how multiple built-in judges might score a single response across different evaluation dimensions.
+Each judge returns its own score and reasoning.

 Example judge evaluation output